 Rough-and-Tumble Play: Physical play involving movement, chasing, climbing, and risk-taking (in safe environments).

-Body-based learning develops gross motor skills, plus balance and spatial awareness.
-It builds learners' confidence in their bodies (Fisher, 2006).
-Safe risk-taking releases stress and builds resilience (White, 2011; Brussoni et al., 2015).
-Movement improves focus (Ratey, 2008).
+Body-based learning develops gross motor skills, balance and spatial awareness.
+It can build learners' confidence in their bodies.
+Safe risk-taking releases stress and builds resilience (White, 2011; Brussoni et al., 2015), while movement and outdoor play can support attention when it is planned with safety and inclusion in mind.

 Exploratory Play: Investigating materials, pouring sand, mixing paint, building with blocks, experimenting with water.